liyanonline/courses/README.md

+# Couses taught by Associate Prof. Yan Li
+Taught on-campus at [SPU](http://en.sspu.edu.cn/2018/) and maintained to be friendly to online students (both English and Chinese).
-# Welcome to my classes at [NEOLMS](http://liyanonline.neolms.com)

-# To access each class the access code is required:
+# Welcome to my classes at [NEOLMS](http://liyanonline.neolms.com).
+To access each class the access codes are required:

 * Operations  Management: IISH-AEGZ